Hello!

 Use drawers instead of cupboards under benches

 Kitchen benches are quite deep, usually starting at 600mm in Australia, which means reaching for items on shelves underneath them can be tricky.
 Drawers on the other hand make it much easier to access items at the back.
+Take a look at how we embraced drawers under the bench of our budget kitchen renovation.

 Consider wall-hung vanities